Healthy Homes Assessment Te Mata Hills

 Draught Stopping Te Mata Hills

 Draughts may lead to dropping temperatures within households.
-A humid home will cost more to heat, which means wasting money and energy.
+A cold home will cost more to heat, resulting in wasted money and energy.

-If you are able to feel external air coming in or a clear draught from a hole or gap that is, it’s likely to be a gap or an opening that needs sealing in any way.
-Large cracks and gaps should be stopped permanently.
-Any gaps greater than 3mm that let air into or out within your home need seals.
-In the case of an open fireplace isn’t used it may cause draughts and should be blocked off.
-Property managers and landlords are responsible for ensuring such draughts are eliminated as much as imaginable.
+If you are able to feel external air coming in or the sound of a clear draught emanating out of a hole or gap, then it is most likely a gap or an opening that needs sealing in somehow.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that allow air to enter or exit within the home require the sealing.
+For instance, if an open fireplace isn’t in use it could cause draughts, and should be blocked from.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as possible.

-You don’t require to block gaps or holes in the construction.
-For example, tiny gaps around windows and doors could be required to allow for movement of the structure as the house warms and cools in order to let them be opened and closed rather instead of being stuck.
-We will examine every window and door in our Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps that are part of the building.
+For example, tiny gaps around doors and windows could be necessary to allow movement of the structure as the household heats and cools, so that they are able to be shut and opened, rather than sticking.
+We will test the windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections